 We follow a mentoring model of selection in which individual faculty choose finalists from a pool of applicants as they become complete, and with most reviews occurring before the winter holiday break.
 Each application is read by the preferred faculty advisor (as indicated in personal letter or application).
-There are no strict cutoffs for acceptable grade point averages (GPAs) or GRE scores, but competitive applicants typically have GPAs above 3.0 and GRE Verbal and Quantitative scores at or above the 60th percentile.
-Other scholarly accomplishments, particularly research experience, are desirable and may offset lower GPAs or GRE scores.
+There are no strict cutoffs for acceptable grade point averages (GPAs) or GRE scores, but competitive applicants typically have GPAs above 3.
+Other scholarly accomplishments, particularly research experience, are desirable and may offset lower GPAs.
 We understand that a focus on just grades and test scores may potentially exclude some qualified individuals who do not perform well on standardized tests.
 As such, we also consider information on the application and in letters of recommendations regarding the applicant's knowledge, skills, and abilities (KSA).
 We look especially for compatibility between individual faculty interests and the research interests and actual research experience of individual students.
 Given this process, it is, therefore, very important that a preferred advisor, or advisors, is nominated on the personal letter or application.
 It is to one's advantage to complete the application as early as possible, but certainly by the Dec.
 1st deadline.

 All preferred applicant packages selected by faculty advisors are sent to the Director of Clinical Training for approval to interview.
 The Director of Clinical Training's approval for interview is based on a review of the applicant's grades, scores, interests, KSAs, and experiences within a broader context of available admission and interview slots, funding, faculty needs, and faculty advisor-student ratio.
 If approved, the faculty advisor will contact the applicant directly to set up an interview.
 We conduct interviews of prospective candidates in early February.
 We typically invite twice as many applicants for interviews than there are available slots.
-Interviews may also be conducted via phone or electronic video conferencing if there is a conflict with our interview day (e.g., the candidate already committed to another program's interview day), traveling to campus represents a hardship, or the candidate was identified and approved subsequent to our interview day.
+Interviews may e in person, or conducted via phone or electronic video conferencing if there is a conflict with our interview day (e.g., the candidate already committed to another program's interview day), traveling to campus represents a hardship or is unsafe due to health guidelines, or the candidate was identified and approved subsequent to our interview day.